MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 3. Restart the VDA, and then restart the client endpoint.

-## Appendix B: Turn off calling and meeting functionality in Teams
+## Appendix A: Turn off calling and meeting functionality in Teams

 This section describes how to set user-level policies to turn off calling and meeting functionality in Teams.
 You can set policies by using the Microsoft Teams admin center or PowerShell.